NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_Snapchat.md

 should run test queries with category filters to confirm that results align with the selected classifications.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No or not applicable
+-   **No or not applicable**

-However, not all of the categories assigned at the time of ad creation are offered as a filter.
+The API and GUI do not allow for filtering data by ad category.

 **OC28: Does the platform allow filtering advertising data by geographic location?**